cromachina/docs/SAI2-in-linux.md

 This also causes SAI to become unusable and you likely have to restart the program.
 - Solution: Opening each file one at a time seems to mitigate this issue, but sometimes it still happens.
   This may also be mitigated by using different versions of Wine (try the Bottles suggestion above).
-- Technical: Something very bad happens in Wine's implementation of VirtualAlloc.
+- Reason: Something very bad happens in Wine's implementation of VirtualAlloc.
 Race condition?

 ### Making lots of custom scatter brush types may cause the same issue as above in a different way:
 You may have to avoid using this feature if you see lots of errors when you have many scatter brushes saved.